 Book: There are a lot of ways I can take this question.
 Inspires me to be better?
 Inspires me to be more myself?
 Inspires me to try something different?
 I think the direction I’m going to take it is “inspires me as a writer.”
 I mean, no I’m not a writer professionally and I’m certainly not pursuing it either.
 The most any of you read of what I write is here on this blog, and I think we can agree I’m not doing anything brilliant (except for maybe my well-placed gifs.)
 But in my heart, I’m a writer.
 I’ve been writing for as long as I can remember and I still do.
 But for myself.
 Maybe one day it’ll be more than that.

-When I was putting together my office (seen in my last book nook post), I organized all of my boxes of papers and files that I’d been storing in random ways for literally decades.
+When I was putting together my office, I organized all of my boxes of papers and files that I’d been storing in random ways for literally decades.
 I finally have a filing cabinet so the purge was strong.
 But, one of the things that I found (and kept) was a story I wrote in 8th grade.
 Writing was just something I did in my spare time (and maybe instead of homework) as a kid.
 I had so many ideas that were not unique, nor would I claim them to be – Charlie’s Angels but with me and my two best friends, Scream but involving my friends and the killer was a girl I hated; a FBI series that was essentially everything I watched on TV all mashed together.
 Despite the clear plagiarism of ideas, I needed to put my stories onto paper or I’d lose my mind (I’m still that way.)

 I was a young kid, so everything was literally terrible.
 But, now I look back on it and think it was cute and funny and the innocence so pure, the effort so real.